Fra179/blockchainlab/README.md

 1. Download the latest jar from [`github.com/danielfalbo/blockchainlab/releases`](https://github.com/danielfalbo/blockchainlab/releases)
 2. Run `java -jar blockchainlab.jar` to launch the app in interactive mode

+## 🧫 Example Experiments

+### Simple Transactions

+Bitcoins are transferred between agents and transactions are validated by miners competing in constructing blockchains.

+### Double-spending

+A malicious agent attempts to create a double-spending transaction by submitting payments attemps for a larger amount of coins than he owns.
+The system will make sure he never spends more than he owns.

+### Invalid transaction

+A malicious miner attempts to create an invalid block that includes an invalid transaction moving bitcoins to his wallet from someone else's withous his consensus.

+### Bogus Transactions

+A malicious agent attempts to flood the network with bogus transactions to disrupt the validation process.

 ## 👨‍💻 Contributing

 Want to contribute?
 Read the [Developer's Notes](./dev.md)